-Post-retirement medical obligations and Long service awards
+1.29.1 Post retirement medical obligations and Long service awards

-The cost of post retirement medical obligations, long service awards and ex-gratia gratuities are determined using actuarial valuations.
+The cost of post retirement medical obligations and long service awards are determined using actuarial valuations.
 The actuarial valuation involves making assumptions about discount rates, expected rates of return on assets, future salary increases, mortality rates and future pension increases.
-Major assumptions used are disclosed in note 4 of the Annual Financial Statements.
+Major assumptions used are disclosed in note 4 of the financial statements.
 Due to the long-term nature of these plans, such estimates are subject to significant uncertainty.

-Impairment of Receivables
+1.29.2 Impairment of Receivables